 “Shakti Gawain is a pioneer in personal development and awareness.
 Her books have sold more than ten million copies and have been translated into thirty languages.
 She gives seminars worldwide.”

-Chronicle and summary of “The creative visualization workbook: a practical exercise manual”
+Book review and summary of “The creative visualization workbook: a practical exercise manual”

 Shakti Gawain explains that this handbook of practical exercises complements her theoretical book entitled “Creative visualization techniques”.
 She recommends that we read it to understand some of the concepts.
 However, she tells us that the handbook can be read and used effectively on its own.
 There are also 2 audio recordings in English entitled: Creative visualization.

-This practical exercise manual allows us to take our first steps in creative visualization in a straightforward, fun and productive way.
+This practical exercise manual allows us to take our first steps in creative visualization in a straightforward, fun, and productive way.

 There are various techniques to integrate creative visualization into everyday life so that it becomes second nature.